 If a student has never worked for Monmouth University, he or she must bring proper identification that establishes both identity and employment authorization with him or her to complete the employment forms.

-International students need to bring the following original documentation for the Form I-9:
+International students need to bring the following original documentation:

 - The student’s unexpired foreign passport

 - A valid Form I-94 or I-94A, Arrival/Departure Report indicating F-1 non-immigrant status

 - Social Security card or original receipt from the Social Security Office.
 If presenting a receipt, an original Social Security card must be presented as soon as possible.

 - Understanding the W-4 form prior to completion

 - Additional documents may be required.
 View for more information.